HLT33021

 Eligible learners and employers in New South Wales may be able to access government subsidised training through the NSW Smart and Skilled program.
 Funding is subject to eligibility and availability.
 For full details, please visit our Funding page.

-Government-Funded ProgramsFee for Service
+Fee for Service

-If government funding is not available or eligibility criteria are not met, this course can be undertaken on a fee-for-service basis.
-Please refer to our price list for current course fees and up-to-date pricing.
+If government funding is not available or eligibility criteria are not met, this course can be undertaken on a fee for service basis.
+Please refer to our price list for current course fees and up to date pricing.

 Fee-for-Service Price List